Part-Time Undergraduate Studies

 All part-time students, whether matriculated or non-matriculated, are subject to the Academic Good Standing Policy of the University.
 See Academic Good Standing Policy for Undergraduate Students.

-The detailed academic policies that govern all students are found in the Quinnipiac University Student Handbook and in this catalog.
+The detailed academic policies that govern all students are found in the undergraduate Student Handbook, Graduate Student Handbook and in the policy section of this catalog.
 Below are the basic academic policies that govern part-time students.

 To ensure appropriate placement in English courses, all transfer students with only one semester of English transferring in from another school must take the English placement test.